Where's Nephew? Amy:

 - Averted in most games: teleportation spells tend to feature a failsafe that, in the event of a spellcaster accidentally attempting to teleport himself into a wall or some other invalid location, will shunt the spellcaster to the nearest valid (read: empty) square.
 However, if said square is too far away from the initial target location, the spellcaster starts taking damage with every square he is shunted through.
 Some of the more safe variants shunts you into the Astral Plane if you can't be shunted to a nearby square.
 That may or may not be a bad thing, depending.

 - In the 1st and 2nd editions there was no failsafe: if you teleported into a solid object, you died.
 That's one of two reasons why wizards who weren't feebleminded too frequently tend to scry on poorly-known locations before jumping there, when possible.
-From AD&D 2 on there's also variant of teleport with a safeguard two levels higher, that simply fails instead of delivery off target (safe or not).
+From AD&D 2 on, there's also a variant of teleport that's two spell levels higher and which simply fails rather than depositing the caster off-target (even if that arrival point would also be safe).

 - The Blood Magus prestige class in 3rd edition has this as an ability.
 You can teleport by simply entering one living being, and coming out of another one you know, wherever they are.
 It's normally harmless for everybody involved, but if you wish, you can make what the game charmingly calls a "catastrophic exit", literally exploding your way out of the destination point.